-All financial assets held by the Parent and Group are classified as "loans and receivables" are carried at cost less accumulated impairment losses.
+All financial assets held by the Parent and Group are classified as "amortised cost" are carried at cost less accumulated impairment losses.
 All financial liabilities held by the Group are carried at amortised cost using the effective interest rate

 The carrying amounts presented in the statement of financial position relate to the following categories of financial assets and liabilities.